 Create a Plus500 Account or Log In

-To start, make sure your country or jurisdiction of residence is supported on Plus500.
+To start, click on this link to open your account.
+Make sure your country or jurisdiction of residence is supported on Plus500.
 You’ll quickly know whether or not it is upon visiting the site.
 Once at the site, either navigate to “Login” if you have an existing Plus500 account or click “Start Trading” to create an account with them.

 To create an account, you won’t need many credentials, but however be wary as you’ll need to provide further information such as ID, proof of residence, and a selfie holding your ID card to confirm your identity.